RoccoLoxPrograms/XlibcColorPicker/README.md

 # Xlibc Color Picker
-Xlibc Color Picker for C and Assembly programmers on the TI-84 Plus CE
+Xlibc Color Picker for C and Assembly programmers on the TI-84 Plus CE.

 # Features
 * Shows the value of each xlibc value just by clicking on it.